emichael72/SrvcTame/README.md

     ; This section defines service-level settings
     [Service]
-    ; The name displayed in the services management console DisplayName="Intel(R) Process Tamer"
+    ; The name displayed in the services management console DisplayName="Process Tamer"
-    ; Description of what the service does Description="Intel(R) service to manage and reduce the priority of specified IT processes to mitigate their impact on system performance."
+    ; Description of what the service does Description="Service to manage and reduce the priority of specified IT processes to mitigate their impact on system performance."
     ; Interval in milliseconds between checks
     Interval= 1000